cmdwtf/NumberStones/README.md

 ## 💡 Inspiration

 NumberStones was born out of a desire to replace the late [Sidekick](https://github.com/ArtemGr/Sidekick) Discord bot.
-There's a lot of functionality missing and a long way to go, but this library will serve as the RNG backend for [ClickyClack](https://github.com/cmdwtf/ClickyClack) (Link may be dead as project isn't shared yet.)
+There's a lot of functionality missing and a long way to go, but this library will serve as the RNG backend for [MathRox](https://github.com/cmdwtf/MathRox): the Discord front end for NumberStones.

 ## 📝 License